 Implementing event-driven architecture (EDA) is a journey; and like all journeys, it begins with a single step.
 To get started down this path, you need to have a good understanding of your data, but more importantly, you need to adopt an event-first mindset.
 In this article, I’ll explain how to implement event-driven architecture in six steps.
+Or, you can dive right into the details by downloading this free guide: Architect’s Guide to Implementing Event-Driven Architecture

-But before you begin this journey, you must come to think of everything that happens in your business as a digital event, and think of those digital events as first-class citizens in your IT infrastructure.
+Before you begin this journey, you must come to think of everything that happens in your business as a digital event, and think of those digital events as first-class citizens in your IT infrastructure.

 Every business process is basically a series of events, whether it’s the initiation of a payment, detection of fraudulent activity, or a container landing at a port.
 As businesses become more real time, focus more on customer experience, application architecture needs to be upgraded to meet these needs and event driven architecture is a great paradigm to meet these needs.